Updated 13 September, 2021.

 One custom Сomputer Vision development company, Zebra Medical Vision, has developed a Computer Vision solution to identify coronary calcium scores.
 Another firm, Artery, has developed something similar to detect the flow of blood through the body without an MRI.
 Bay Labs are using another solution based on the same principles to detect cardiovascular disease using ultrasounds.

 It takes years of training for doctors and lab technicians to detect health conditions.
 Especially the rarer, more difficult to diagnose ones, which means mistakes can be made.
-Whereas, with an AI-powered and cloud-based solution, the number of images being analyzed in the system will increase accurate diagnosis.
+Whereas, with a machine learning services and cloud-based solutions, the number of images being analyzed in the system will increase accurate diagnosis.

 3. Making healthcare applications more accessible